glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 and S1B combinations.

-config.txt parsing in ReadInput allows for parameters multi_az and multi_rg to be defined as integers (Undocumented).
+config.txt parsing in ReadInput allows for parameters multi_az and multi_rg to be defined as integers (undocumented).
 Not used for now.

 Various print statements added to help in debugging.